GI3 (Gurkha Issue 3rd) world war military kukri >>

-An exclusive and excellent product by KHHI that is a true legend that carved the history by its decisive swing.
-It is with the power and employ of this kukri that the Gurkhas earned a fearsome and respectful reputation as the most formidable soldiers on Earth.
+An exclusive and excellent kukri by KHHI, a true legendary and historic WW knife that carved the history by its decisive swing.
+It is with its power and employ that the Gurkhas *(British Indian Gorkha back then) earned a fearsome and respectful reputation as the most formidable soldiers on Earth.

-GI3 is one of the many standard issue kukris of the Gurkhas in post WW1 and particularly in WW2.
-The name GI3 is given so because of KHHI’s deep research on Military Kukris point to the fact that this knife probably falls in the 3rd number of the numbers of kukris issued to Gurkhas.
-Officially starting and counting from 1857 after the Great Indian Mutiny where the Gurkhas earned high respect and recognition from their British counterparts, it is our belief that GI3 is arguably the 3rd numbered official standard issue to the Gurkhas by the British authority.
+GI3, a Gurkha Issue kukri, is one of the many standard service issue of post WW1 and particularly of WW2 (2ND WORLD WAR 1944-45).
+The name GI3 is given so because of KHHI’s deep research on Military Kukris point to the fact that this kukri knife probably falls in the 3rd number of the series of Gurkha kukri issued to British Indian Gurkhas back then.
+Officially starting and counting from 1857 after the Great Indian Mutiny (Delhi Siege) where the Gurkhas earned high respect and recognition from their British counterparts.
+It is our belief that GI3 arguably falls in 3rd serial number as the official service issue to the Gurkhas by the British authority.
+Here we can say that GI3 kukri is the KHHI’s version of MK3 (Military Kukri 3) which is already quite popular amongst buyers and collectors.
+GI3 kukri as a repro version of MK3 but slightly changed (improved) to comply with the modern times and need.

-The GI3 was in good production and already issued to the soldiers by 1915, and this continued until at least 1944 thus making it as the largest military kukri ever produced or used by the Gurkhas; as the strength of soldiers were significantly increased, sometimes 5000 heads per enlistment, for imminent war objectives and threats.
-The kukri was initially manufactured by many local companies and individuals in India like the DHW, RGB, E Boota & Sons and later, pre and during WW2, well known companies like ATD (Army Traders Dahradun), MIL, Pioneer Calcutta, Queera Bros and others produced the kukri in massive scale to keep up with the demands.
-(Please be notified that all these name of companies have been taken from the engravings or stampings found in the original GI3s).
+GI3 was in good production and already issued to the soldiers by 1915 (pre and during WW1).
+This continued until at least 1944-45 making it as the largest military issue kukri ever used (produced) by Gurkhas.
+This large quantity because the strength of soldiers were significantly increased, sometimes 4-5000 heads per enlistment, for imminent war objectives and threats.
+This standard service kukri was initially manufactured by many local companies and individuals in India like the DHW, RGB, E Boota & Sons.
+Later, pre and during WW2, well known companies like ATD (Army Traders Dahradun), MIL, Pioneer Calcutta, Queera Bros and others produced in massive scale to keep up with the military demands.
+(Please be notified that all these name of companies have been taken from the engravings or stampings found in the original MK3s).
 Most GI3s would have stampings like the name of the manufacturer or inspector, manufacturing or inspection date, company/regiment initials etc and an arrow mark pointing up to symbolize official or authorized issue.

-Can be used for just about anything as a cutting knife and a utility tool but since the knife carries so much history and honor KHHI highly recommends this master piece for collection or decoration as a remarkable and a commemorative historic symbol.
+The GI3, a historic gurkha service kukri from the WW ear, can be used for just about anything as a hardcore cutting/utility knife.
+Nevertheless since the knife carries so much history and honor KHHI highly recommends this master piece for collection or decoration as a remarkable and a commemorative historic symbol.

 Materials / Features: Water buffalo leather scabbard, full flat tang riveted curved wooden handle, twin belt loops frog